What the Core Technology Fee actually costs an EU studio

 That asymmetry is the whole story.
 A single hit app from a large studio might never reach the threshold where the CTF bites on its own distribution.
 A marketplace that aggregates thousands of mid-size titles is paying from the very first download, and someone in that chain has to absorb it.

-Let’s make it concrete.
-Forget the regulatory language and look at what one acquired player actually costs and returns through an alt-store path versus the standard App Store path.
+Forget the regulatory language and look at what one above-threshold player actually costs and returns through an alt-store path versus the standard App Store path.

 On the App Store, the headline cost is the commission: 30% on most transactions, 15% under the Small Business Program or on year-two subscriptions.
 No per-install fee.
 You hand Apple a slice of revenue and that’s the deal.